Arrival & Dismissal

 Reports Cards & Parent Conferences

 Report cards are issued at the end of each trimester during the school year.
 During the first month of school, parents are invited to attend Back to School Night to learn about the grade level curriculum and instructional program for their child.
 A goal setting parent/teacher conference is held in October to establish learning goals for each student.
 A second parent/teacher conference is scheduled in the spring for some students.
 Parents are encouraged to schedule conferences with the teacher anytime they feel there is a need during the school year.
 Open House is scheduled in February.
-All members of the family are invited to come and share in the activities and experiences of our students.
+During Open House, members of the family are invited to come and share in the activities and experiences of our students.

 Safety & Emergency Preparedness